-The Identity Theft Resource Center (ITRC) examines publicly-available data breach disclosures and released its key findings for 2020.
+The Identity Theft Resource Center (ITRC) examines publicly-available data breach disclosures and released its key findings for 2021.
 It found that nearly 294 million people were impacted by data breaches.
-This is a decrease compared to the over 300 million individuals were impacted by publicly reported data breaches in 2020.
-This number was down by two-thirds compared to the previous year.
+This is a decrease compared to the over 300 million individuals impacted by publicly reported data breaches in 2020.